-First, place all ingredients for the strawberries in a bowl, gently stir, cover with plastic wrap and place in the refrigerator while you prep the oat biscuits and whipped cream.
+First, place all ingredients for the strawberries in a bowl, gently stir, and place in the refrigerator while you prep the oat biscuits and whipped cream.

-Next, it's time to bake up them biscuits!
+Next, it's time to bake up some biscuits!
 Preheat your oven to 450 degrees.

-In a small bowl, combine the almond milk and vinegar and then set it aside.
+In a small bowl, combine the non-dairy milk and vinegar and then set it aside.

 Meanwhile, whisk together the 6 dry ingredients listed.